Identifying fruit buds

 - Fruit buds contain flowers that if pollinated will carry fruit.
 Growth buds will develop later on behind the developing fruit

-- Wood or growth buds, carry leaves, but no flowers
+- Wood or growth buds develop into a new shoot carrying carry leaves, but no flowers

-By identifying which buds are which, you can ensure that you leave enough fruit buds on a tree for a good crop.
+By identifying which buds are which, you can avoid excessive removal of potentially fruiting wood and ensure a good crop.